gtfactslab/JimenezCortes_AIAA2024/README.md

-# JimenezCortes_CCTA2023
+# JimenezCortes_AIAA2024
-This code supplements the CCTA submission  "Prescribed-Time Control Barrier Functions for Semiautonomous Navigation" by Carmen Jimenez Cortes and Samuel Coogan.
-It consists of a Simulink project to run the example in Microsoft Flight Simulator.
+This code supplements the AIAA submission  "Prescribed-Time Control Barrier Functions for Semiautonomous Navigation" by Carmen Jimenez Cortes and Samuel Coogan.
+It consists of a MAtlab-Simulink project to run the example in Microsoft Flight Simulator.

 ## Requirements
 1. Matlab and Simulink